Roth IRA beneficiaries can have years of tax-free growth and income

 If you leave your Roth IRA to your spouse, he or she will receive it and can basically treat it as his or her own.
 Your spouse won’t be required to take distributions or have to pay taxes.

 If you name one or more people other than your spouse as a beneficiary, they will need to withdraw a minimum amount each year.
 The amount is called a required minimum distribution (RMD).
 There are several methods for calculating how much they need to withdraw.
 The benefit of the Roth IRA, compared with a traditional IRA, is that your beneficiaries don’t pay income tax on the distributions as long as you held the account for more than five years.

 Your beneficiaries can also control the amount of distributions and the time over which they take them, depending on how they do the calculations.
 Stretching out the IRA gives the funds decades of tax-free growth in a Roth IRA.

 Most people name their spouses first.
 Children are frequently named next.
-If you are not married, you can name any person.
-But because of the rules that enable people to stretch out distributions of an inherited Roth IRA, the people who benefit most are young.
+If you’re not married and don’t have any kids (or you don’t want to leave the IRA to them), you can name any person you wish.
+Note that because of the rules that enable people to stretch out distributions of an inherited Roth IRA, young people benefit the most.

 How Often Should You Update Your List of Beneficiaries?